vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 In addition reloading schemas is an expensive operation.
 If there are multiple Vstreams each of them will separately receive a DDL event resulting in multiple reloads for the same DDL.

 {{< info >}}
 For full functionality, schema tracking relies on non-default Vitess vttablet options: `-watch_replication_stream` and `-track_schema_versions`.
-Specifically, performing a Vstream from a non-master tablet while concurrently making DDL changes to the keyspace without one or both of these tablet options will result in incorrect Vstream results.
+Specifically, performing a Vstream from a non-primary tablet while concurrently making DDL changes to the keyspace without one or both of these tablet options will result in incorrect Vstream results.
 {{< /info >}}

 ## Goals